Harvard-CS145/final_project/LoadBalancing.md

 ## Getting Started

+To start, clone this repository with submodules:

+`git clone --recurse-submodules <your repository>`

 In this project, we will implement a software load balancer using [scapy](https://scapy.readthedocs.io/en/latest/), a packet parsing package in python.
 To install scapy, run `pip install scapy` in the terminal.

 ## High-level sketch of the implementation.
-As usual, we use the fattree topology.
+As usual, we will use the k=4 fattree topology.
 We set `h1` and `h2` as load balancers, `h3-h12` as clients, and `h13-h16` as servers.
 We use 20.0.0.1 as our VIP.
 ![fattree_topo](./figures/fattree_labelled.png)

 When the client sends packets to the VIP (20.0.0.1), the switches need to forward them to the load balancers and use ECMP to split packets among the load balancers (`h1` and `h2`).